Waheeda-Fathima/learn-scripting/README.md

 # learn-scripting

-Hello world we are learning bash shell  scripting
+Hello world we are learning bash shell  scripting as fav